thisarray/thisarray.github.io/index.md

 - [Play Pygame Mouse! in your browser.](Games-with-Pygame/Part%203/mouse.html)
 - [Play Drop! in your browser.](Games-with-Pygame/Part%204/Code/drop.html)
 - [Play Soundboard in your browser.](Games-with-Pygame/Part%205/Code/sounds.html)
+- [Play See and Sound in your browser.](Games-with-Pygame/Part%205/Code/see_and_sound.html) An homage to a See n Say
+- [Play Tilt and Sound in your browser.](Games-with-Pygame/Part%205/Code/tilt_and_sound.html) A version controlled by tilting your phone
 - [Play Solar System Simulator in your browser.](Games-with-Pygame/Part%206/Code/simulator.html)
 - [Play collisions in your browser.](Games-with-Pygame/Part%207/collisions.html)
 - [Play Fred's Bad Day in your browser.](Games-with-Pygame/Part%208/freds_bad_day.html)